-UofL Health - Frazier Rehab Institute's Outpatient Spinal Cord Medicine Program is located on the 11th floor of Frazier's downtown campus.
+UofL Health - Frazier Rehab Institute's Outpatient Spinal Cord Medicine Program is located on the 11th floor of the downtown Louisville facility.
 The program offers activity-based therapies, such as locomotor training (LT) and task-specific neuromuscular electrical stimualation (NMES), which focus on neurological recovery following spinal cord injury.

-Frazier's Spinal Cord Medicine Program is part of the Christopher & Dana Reeve Foundation's NeuroRecovery Network (NRN).
-As a NRN faciity, Frazier Rehab Institute demonstrates a commitment to providing collaborative evidence-based therapeutic practice.
+Frazier's Spinal Cord Medicine Program is the lead center for the Christopher & Dana Reeve Foundation's NeuroRecovery Network (NRN).
+As a NRN faciity, Frazier Rehab demonstrates a commitment to providing collaborative evidence-based therapeutic practice.

 Following an evaluation, physical and occupational therapists trained in providing activity-based therapy will develop a treatment plan focused on achieving patient, family, and caregiver goals.
-Our unique Spinal Cord Medicine Program provides a continuum of care including, but not limited to the collaborative efforts by the following services: Physical therapy, Occupational therapy, Speech therapy Physician, Nursing, Case Management, Recreational therapy, Chaplaincy, Psychology, Pulmonary Rehab, Wheelchair & Seating Specialty, Patient Access, Peer Mentorship, Personal Training, and Research.
+Our unique Spinal Cord Medicine Program provides a continuum of care including, but not limited to the collaborative efforts by the following services: physical therapy, occupational therapy, speech therapy physician, nursing, case Management, recreational therapy, chaplaincy, psychology, pulmonary rehab, wheelchair seating & mobility specialty, patient access, peer mentorship, personal training, and research.